ibtj21/DSA2040A_DataMining_Group-6/README.md

 ## Requirements
 -Make sure you have the following installed:
 1. Python 3.7+
-2. Visual studio code
+2. Visual Studio Code
 3. Python extension for VS Code
 4. Jupyter extension for VS Code

 ## Step by step instructions
  1. Clone the repository
- 2. Open the folder in VS code
+ 2. Open the folder in VS Code
  3. Set up a virtual environment (optional)
- 4. Install dependencies (required packages eg. numpy, matplotlib, pandas )
+ 4. Install dependencies (required packages eg, numpy, matplotlib, pandas )
- 5. Open a notebook ( eg. 2_data_mining.ipynb)
+ 5. Open a notebook ( eg, 2_data_mining.ipynb)
  6. Run the cells

 ---